 5. Durable Results

-To get a clear view of the laser wire marking, skip to 3 minutes and 10 seconds where the marking process is shown in slow motion.
+To get a clear view of the laser wire marking, skip to 1 minute where the marking process is shown at a slower speed.

 6. Environmentally Friendly